lzampier/guide_jupyterlab_cmcc/guide_jupyterlab_cmcc.md

 ### Step 3 – Adding more kernels to Jupyterlab

-The Python kernel used by default by your lab is the one you launched from.
+The Python kernel used by default by your lab is the one you launched `jupyter lab --no-browser --ip=0.0.0.0` from.
 In our case, it is `generic`.
 To create a new conda environment and install it as IPython kernel do the following.

 ```
 conda create --name myenv